-- The optimization level is at least -O1. - The called subprogram is suitable for inlining: It must be small enough and not contain something that qcc cannot support in inlined subprograms. - Any one of the following applies: pragma Inline is applied to the subprogram; the subprogram is local to the unit and called once from within it; the subprogram is small and optimization level -O2 is specified; optimization level -O3 is specified.
+- \ The optimization level is at least -01. - \ The called subprogram is suitable for inlining: It must be small enough and not contain something that gcc cannot support in inlined subprograms. - \ Any one of the following applies: pragma Inline is applied to the subprogram; the subprogram is local to the unit and called once from within it; the subprogram is small and optimization level -02 is specified; optimization level -03 is specified.